isomerpages/moe-poiching/_departments/Non Academic/Aesthetics.md

 **Tampines Kindness Movement Art Competition 2016**

 Poi Ching School pupils took part in the Tampines Kindness Movement Art Competition 2016.
 It was a meaningful competition where pupils got to share their perspectives on what kindness meant to them.
-We would like to extend our heartiest congratulations to Andric Lim of 4 Filial Piety and Kaelyn Sum of 3 Courage for winning 1st and 3rd respectively in the Primary School Category.
-Andric and Kaelyn received their prizes from Tampines MP, Mr Baey Yam Keng at One Community Fiesta on 4th August 2016.
+We would like to extend our heartiest congratulations to Andric Lim of 4 Filial Piety and Kaelyn Sum of 3 Courage for winning 1st&nbsp;and 3rd&nbsp;respectively in the Primary School Category.
+Andric and Kaelyn received their prizes from Tampines MP, Mr Baey Yam Keng at One Community Fiesta on 4th&nbsp;August 2016.

 ![](/images/accolades.png)